top of page

 www.johunter.co.uk

-Jo Hunter creates beautiful buttons and shawl pins, handmade in polymer clay.
+Jo Hunter creates beautiful buttons and shawl pins, handmade in polymer clay from her Devon based studio.
 Her work often combines intricate textures, beautiful colour schemes and unusual shapes, making her pieces completely unique.
-Colourful, lightweight and durable, Jo’s buttons and pins make the perfect embellishment for your wool, textile or craft project.
+Colourful, lightweight and durable, Jo's buttons and pins make the perfect embellishment for your wool, textile or craft project.
 Jo also produces additional co-ordinating earrings, hair slides and brooches so you can put together the perfect combination of accessories.

 KnittyBYarn